kashvo/drishti-identity-trust/README.md

 Banks verify identity once — at login — and then walk away.
 But fraud doesn't happen at the door.
 It happens inside.

 Current rule-based systems are rigid.
-They cannot reason about combinations of risk signals they haven't seen before.
+They cannot reason about combinations of risk signals they have not seen before.
 They block genuine users with false positives and miss real threats with false negatives.
 In India, where UPI processes over **8,000 transactions every second** — each one instant and irreversible — the system must be right before the money moves, not after.

 Today's threats go further.
 Generative AI can clone a customer's voice in seconds.
 Deepfake tools replicate faces convincingly enough to fool verification systems.
 Fraudsters no longer steal credentials.
 They manufacture identities.
 Systems that rely on a single signal — a voice match, a face scan, a known device — are no longer sufficient.